 Associations of retailers

-Article 2(2) of the VBER includes in the scope of application of the VBER vertical agreements entered into by an association of undertakings which fulfils certain conditions, thereby excluding from the safe harbour vertical agreements entered into by all other associations.
-This means that vertical agreements entered into between an association and individual members, or between an association and individual suppliers, are covered by the VBER only if all the members are retailers, selling goods (and not services) to final consumers, and if each individual member of the association has an annual turnover not exceeding EUR 50 million.42 However, where only a limited number of the members of the association have an annual turnover exceeding the EUR 50 million threshold and where these members together represent less than 15% of the collective turnover of all the members combined, this will not normally change the assessment under Article 101.
+Article 2(2) of Regulation (EU) X provides that vertical agreements entered into by an association of undertakings that fulfils certain conditions can benefit from the safe harbour, thereby excluding from the safe harbour vertical agreements entered into by all other associations.
+More specifically, vertical agreements entered into between an association and individual members, or between an association and individual suppliers, fall within the scope of Regulation (EU) X only if all the members are retailers, selling goods (and not services) to final consumers, and if each individual member of the association has an annual turnover not exceeding EUR 50 million60.
+However, where only a limited number of the members of the association have an annual turnover exceeding the EUR 50 million threshold and where those members together represent less than 15% of the collective turnover of all the members, this will generally not change the assessment under Article 101 of the Treaty.

 An association of undertakings may involve both horizontal and vertical agreements.
-The horizontal agreements must be assessed according to the principles set out in the Guidelines on the applicability of Article 101 of the Treaty to horizontal cooperation agreements (hereinafter “Horizontal Guidelines”).43 If that assessment leads to the conclusion that a cooperation between undertakings in the area of purchasing or selling is acceptable, because it meets the specific conditions laid down in those Guidelines relating to purchasing and/or commercialisation agreements, a further assessment will be necessary to examine the vertical agreements concluded by the association with individual suppliers or individual members according to the rules of the VBER, in particular the conditions laid down in Articles 3 to 5, and these Guidelines.
-For instance, horizontal agreements concluded between the members of
+The horizontal agreements must be assessed according to the principles set out in the Horizontal Guidelines.
+If the conclusion of that assessment is that a cooperation between undertakings in the area of purchasing or selling does not raise concerns, in particular because it meets the conditions set out in those Guidelines relating to purchasing and/or commercialisation agreements, a further assessment will be necessary to examine the vertical agreements concluded by the association with individual suppliers or individual members.
+That further assessment must be conducted in accordance with the rules of Regulation (EU) X, and in particular with

-41 OJ L 186, 11.7.2019, p.
-57.

-42 The annual turnover ceiling of EUR 50 million is based on the turnover ceiling for SMEs in Article 2 of the Annex to the Commission Recommendation of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises, OJ L124, 20.5.2003, p.
-39.
+60 The annual turnover ceiling of EUR 50 million is based on the turnover ceiling for SMEs in Article 2 of the Annex to the Commission Recommendation 2003/361/EC.

-43 OJ C11, 14.1.2011, p.
-1; as amended by Corrigenda OJ C33, 2.2.2011, p.
-20. A revision of those Guidelines is forthcoming.

-the association or decisions adopted by the association, such as the decision to require the members to purchase from the association or the decision to allocate exclusive territories to the members must first be assessed as a horizontal agreement.
-Only if that assessment leads to the conclusion that the horizontal agreement is not anti- competitive is it necessary to assess the vertical agreements between the association and individual members or between the association and individual suppliers.
+the conditions laid down in Articles 3, 4 and 5 thereof, and with these Guidelines.
+For instance, horizontal agreements concluded between the members of the association or decisions adopted by the association, such as the decision to require the members to purchase from the association or the decision to allocate exclusive territories to the members must first be assessed as a horizontal agreement.
+Only if that assessment leads to the conclusion that the horizontal agreement or decision is not anti- competitive is it necessary to assess the vertical agreements between the association and individual members or between the association and individual suppliers.

 Vertical agreements containing provisions on intellectual property rights (IPRs)

-Article 2(3) VBER provides that vertical agreements containing certain provisions which relate to the assignment or use of IPRs can fall within the scope of application of the VBER.
-Conversely, Article 2(3) VBER excludes all other vertical agreements containing IPR provisions from the scope of application of the VBER.
+Article 2(3) of Regulation (EU) X provides that vertical agreements containing certain provisions which relate to the assignment or use of IPRs can benefit from the exemption provided by Article 2(1) of the Regulation, subject to certain conditions.
+Accordingly, Regulation (EU) X does not apply to other vertical agreements containing IPR provisions.

-The VBER applies to vertical agreements containing IPR provisions where five conditions are fulfilled:
+Regulation (EU) X applies to vertical agreements containing IPR provisions where all of the following conditions are fulfilled:

-The IPR provisions must be part of a vertical agreement, that is, an agreement with conditions under which the parties may purchase, sell or resell certain goods or services;
+the IPR provisions must be part of a vertical agreement, that is, an agreement with conditions under which the parties may purchase, sell or resell certain goods or services;

-The IPRs must be assigned to or licensed for use by the buyer;
+the IPRs must be assigned to or licensed for use by the buyer;

-The IPR provisions must not constitute the primary object of the agreement;
+the IPR provisions must not constitute the primary object of the agreement;